-Students need to complete the Free Application for Federal Student Aid online at studentaid.gov as soon as possible after it becomes available each October 1 as only a limited amount of funds are available for the Illinois MAP Grant.
+Complete your application as soon as possible after it becomes available each October 1 as only a limited amount of funds are available for the Illinois MAP Grant.

 Notification of your award

 You will receive an award letter from the Financial Aid Office notifying you of your maximum MAP Grant eligibility.
 It is based on 15 semester hours.
 If you do not register for 15 semester hours, your MAP award will be adjusted accordingly based on the actual number of hours registered.
 Students must register for a minimum of three semester hours.
 The MAP Grant is limited based on the number of applicants and funding levels appropriated by the Illinois General Assembly.
 Please be aware that in light of state funding constraints, reductions to estimated or actual MAP Grants are possible.